jovotech/jovo-sample-alexa-googleassistant-lambda/README.md

 ### Alexa Developer Console

-This guide will show you how to create two different [Alexa](https://www.jovo.tech/marketplace/platform-alexa) Skill projects in the Alexa Developer Console, one for the `dev` stage and one for the `prod` stage.
+This guide will show you how to create two different [Alexa](https://www.jovo.tech/marketplace/platform-alexa) Skill projects in the Alexa Developer Console:

+- One for the `dev` stage called `Jovo Sample DEV` using the invocation name `my dev test app`
+- One for the `prod` stage called `Jovo Sample PROD` using the invocation name `my test app`

 It's also possible to stop after creating the `dev` Skill.
 More on that below.

+#### DEV Skill

 As explained in the [Jovo Alexa installation docs](https://www.jovo.tech/marketplace/platform-alexa#installation), first install the ASK CLI and configure it by linking it to your Amazon developer account: